holehouse-lab/shephard/README.md

 ## Change log
 The Changelog below reports on changes as we updated SHEPHARD.
 Specific types of changes include **BUG FIXES**, **PERFORMANCE UPGRADES**, and **NEW FEATURES**, and these will be tagged as such.

+#### Version 0.1.21 (January 2024)
+* BREAKING CHANGE: We renamed shephard.apis.metapredict to shephard.apis.metapredict_api to avoid namespace clashing with metapredict the package.
+This is of course avoidable by aliasing one/both, but this was poor design.
+Going forward, we will append _api to the end of api modules.
+* Including import of metapredict_api from apis such that `from shephard.apis import metapredict_api` syntax works
+* Removed batch_mode as a variable to consider in the metapredict_api functions; size-collect is the only mode supported in metapredict; if this changes we'll revisit things but for now no need to add additional confusion.

 #### Version 0.1.20 (December 2023)
 * Fixed a minor but where the `shephard.interfaces.si_proteins` interface required proteins to ALREADY be in the proteome which proteins were being added to, which makes no sense, so we removed this constraint.